canopas/flutter-country-picker/README.md

 customizationBuilders: CustomizationBuilders(
   codeBuilder: (CountryCode code) {
     // Return something to change the country list item UI.
+    // Note: onCountryCodeTap will be overridden by codeBuilder in customizationBuilders.

    // If want to do some customization in default country code view, you can use
     return DefaultCountryCodeListItemView(